 Please keep this in mind as you read about the next few days because the story will, at times, necessarily take some unpleasant turns.

-of the Latin Bridge over the Miljacka River that runs through the city’s center.
+of that bridge over the Miljacka River that runs through the city’s center.

 Our walking tour began here with a discussion of the history leading up to the assassination of Franz Ferdinand near this spot in 1918.
 Since the city as we know it today was founded in 1461, I won’t be following that tour along its linear unstuck in time path.
 As I hope you’ve learned, the history of this area is jumbled enough that turning us all into Billy Pilgrim would, I think, only add to the confusion.
 Thus, I’ll proceed chronologically.